devtut/generate/docs/python/the-interpreter-command-line-console.md

 ---
-metaTitle: "The Interpreter (Command Line Console)"
+metaTitle: "Python - The Interpreter (Command Line Console)"
 description: "Getting general help, Referring to the last expression, Opening the Python console, The PYTHONSTARTUP variable, Command line arguments, Getting help about an object"
 ---